CamoRF/Red-Faction-Guerrilla-Terraform-Patch/README.md

 See [Here](https://raw.githubusercontent.com/CamoRF/Red-Faction-Guerrilla-Community-Patch/v1.061-Hotfix/to_do_list.txt)

 # Credits
-- ATMLVE for helping with adding weapon spawns and various other fixes to the Wrecking Crew maps
-- moneyl for lots of help & developing all the tools that make this project possible including Nanoforge, AsmTool, RfgUtil
+- moneyl for lots of help & developing all the tools that make this project possible including Nanoforge, AsmTool, RfgUtil.
+- rast1234 for developing SyncFaction that makes it easy for users to install this mod automatically and stay up to date.
-- Gibbed for his work on other tools used in the development of this mod
+- Gibbed for his work on other tools used in the development of this mod.
+- ATMLVE for helping with adding weapon spawns and various other fixes to the Wrecking Crew maps.
-- arrows for his previous work on porting DLC weapons and vehicles to the base game and developing mTool
+- arrows for his previous work on porting DLC weapons and vehicles to the base game and developing mTool.